NexPlayer/iOS-SDK/advanced.md

 This method allows specific subtracks to be selected and played based on the bitrates of the tracks in HLS content.

-Only the tracks with the bitrates passed on this method with the parameterbitrateswill be played by NexPlayer.
-However, choosing a different option with the parameteroptionallows NexPlayerTM to choose and play the selected subtracks based on the passed bitrates differently.
+Only the tracks with the bitrates passed on this method with the parameter bitrates will be played by NexPlayer.
+However, choosing a different option with the parameter option allows NexPlayer to choose and play the selected subtracks based on the passed bitrates differently.

 **Parameters**